 Do you have a flea infestation problem?

-The prevalent species of flea in the U.K is the cat and dog flea. however for all intents and purposes, they are the same.
+The prevalent species of flea in the U.K is the cat and dog flea. however for all intents and

 They